jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 However, living an ordinary life on Main Street today makes it easy to realize something extremely important.
 But also quite obvious.

 We don't ride horses anymore.
 Nor do we use steam power lathes to build our stuff.
 In fact, we live in the world our ancestors dreamed of making.
-We have high-speed internet, sanitation systems, fresh water, and most noteworthy, advanced robotics.
+We have high-speed internet, sanitation systems, fresh water, and most noteworthy, advanced robotics and automation.

 We have many problems today.
 But too little food, too cold houses, too slow transportation aren't on the list.
 However, even though we've largely overcome poverty, we still follow the policy of mass-production.

 All because of some people (guess who) like the economy of the past.

-<div style='position:relative; padding-bottom:calc(36.25% + 44px)'><iframe src='https://gfycat.com/ifr/NauticalLegalAngora' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div></p>
+<div style='position:relative; padding-bottom:calc(47.25% + 44px)'><iframe src='https://gfycat.com/ifr/NauticalLegalAngora' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div></p>

 _The frontline in the 1700-1800s, and today.
 A different set of problems requires a different economic policy.
-Credit: Men of Honor, Gangs of New York, Cold Mountain, Far and Away, Dances with Wolves, The Office, Office Space, Wisecrack._ [Reader Mode.](https://gfycat.com/ifr/NauticalLegalAngora)
+Credit: Men of Honor, Gangs of New York, Cold Mountain, Far and Away, Dances with Wolves, The Office, Office Space, Wisecrack.
+[Reader Mode.](https://gfycat.com/ifr/NauticalLegalAngora)_

 ## Holdovers